-We are proud that without any exception that every member of the Benson Viscometers team personally “cares” about our responsibility to give an accomplished service in every aspect of our operation.
+We are proud that without any exception every member of the Benson Viscometers team personally “cares” about our responsibility to give an accomplished service in every aspect of our operation.

 At Benson Viscometers we believe in engineering excellence, technical innovation and quality of service.

-Established in 1999 our family run company has established itself as the leader in the provision of Plasma Viscometers throughout the UK.
+Established in 1999, our family-run company has established itself as the leader in the provision of Plasma Viscometers throughout the UK.
 The majority of the analysers have been installed in National Health Service (NHS) Pathology laboratories, but private laboratories located in Europe and the United Arab Emirates also use our equipment.

 In May 2019 we received ISO9001:2015 certification.
 This was spearheaded by our lead quality & operation team as well as senior management.
-We believe that this falls in line with our continued efforts to provide a quality focused, highly organised and friendly approach to our customers located in the UK and internationally.
+We believe that this falls in line with our continued efforts to provide a quality-focused, highly organised and friendly approach to our customers located in the UK and internationally.

 Benson Viscometers is proud of its ability to design and develop new systems and is currently testing a new analyser which is not associated with viscosity to increase its market base.